akurzela/quicksightpublicembed/README.md

 ![](./Images/Picture6.png)

-In the Amazon Quicksight console, go to **Manage Quicksight** (see the picture above) and add your application URL to the allowed domain list.
-If it is just for the testing purposes for now, just put the `https://localhost:<PortNumber>`.
-Make sure to replace`<PortNumber>` to match your local setup.
+In the Amazon Quicksight console, go to **Manage Quicksight** (see the picture above) and add your cloud9 URL to the allowed domain list.
 See the picture below:

 ![](./Images/Picture7.png)